KingGenius5/MadLibs/README.md

-A MadLibs take on the American National anthem.
+A MadLibs take on the American National anthem where you enter different parts of speech (nouns, verbs, adverbs, adjectives) and the output becomes wildly different.

 The Star Spangled Banner